 Stepping onboard Silversea, knowing that everything was “all inclusive” (all drinks & gratuities included) and the fact that we didn’t have to worry about how much something was going to cost was exciting because we could try everything offered onboard…

 …including tea time- which Nancy is enjoying in the picture below.
-Believe it or not, you have to pay for this now a days on many mass market cruises and at fine hotels this is easily $35+ per person.
+Believe it or not, you have to pay for this now a days on many mass market/big ship Cruises (some have even stopped offering it all together!) and at fine hotels this is easily $35-$70+ per person.

 Another unique benefit– Silversea’s ships are small enough that they can glide into secluded harbours not yet bombarded with tourists and can also tie up right at the pier while others must anchor off shore.

 But even so, if the city centre is further away, Silversea won’t leave you stranded.
 They include transportation from the ship into the local towns…

 …The little things REALLY DO make a difference!